 L.L.
 Bean might be best known for its comfortable clothing and outdoor products, but it also excels at bedding, specifically classics like flannel and down comforters.
 You'll definitely want to check out the selection of cozy blankets, throws, and quilts, particularly if you're someone who believes that you can never have too many layers.

-When former Net-a-Porter exec Heather Kaminetsky founded RiLEY in 2018, she wanted to bring a sense of playfulness to the direct-to-consumer bedding market.
-As a result, RiLEY offers a wide assortment of bedding essentials, many of which are offered in a variety of colors so you can add some personality to your space.
+When Riley was founded in 2018, the goal was to bring some playfulness to the direct-to-consumer bedding market.
+As a result, Riley offers a wide assortment of bedding essentials, many of which are offered in a variety of colors so you can add some personality to your space.